About Americans for Safe Access

 In 2013, ASA launched the Peace For Patient Campaign; with the goal of ending the federal war on medical cannabis patients published the What’s the Cost report to educate federal policy makers about both the human cost and financial burden tax payers are footing for this war.

-Everyday ASA and ASAF staff are on the frontlines of the medical marijuana movement working with our members to shape policy and public opinion moving toward our goals.
+Everyday ASA staff are on the frontlines of the medical marijuana movement working with our members to shape policy and public opinion moving toward our goals.
 By participating in this movement, you are helping create the future of medical cannabis in your city, state, and nation.
 By donating to ASA, you can help ensure that we will reach our goals!

 Until there’s safe access, we are Americans for Safe Access.